TheShen21/BitScrum/README.md

 Features:

-A typing game that records how fast you type
+-A typing game that records how fast you type

-A starting screen with a short introduction and customizations
+-A starting screen with a short introduction and customizations

-A database that holds code for the user to type
+-A database that holds code for the user to type

-Online multiplayer
+-Online multiplayer

-Different typing modes (Single/Multi Language, Sudden Death)
+-Different typing modes (Single/Multi Language, Sudden Death)

-User accounts with history of previous attempts and achievements
+-User accounts with history of previous attempts and achievements

-Website customizations (font, colour, light/dark mode)
+-Website customizations (font, colour, light/dark mode)

-An online leader-board
+-An online leader-board

-Desktop notifications and sound effects.
+-Desktop notifications and sound effects.